 As to Christian groups?
 They peddle fear of the “End Times” and the end of western white Christian society.

 Eric Ward from the SPLC claimed that their driving narrative was the stolen election.
 He believes that the protesting groups wanted our system of democracy overthrown and an authoritarian ruler (his reference to Trump), installed in its place.

 Spitalnick reiterates her script about white supremacy and violent extremism and that there “is a direct line that runs from Charlottesville through these other attacks to January 6th.”
 While she did not deny the hate, racism and anti-Semitism on the left, she was adamant that there is “no equivalency” between the far-right and the far-left extremists.

 She believes that the CRISIS and greatest threat to our country is the far-right extremism.
 The people who caused what she and leftists have labeled an “insurrection” came from the right and is in the mainstream right.
 Her “evidence” is a far left news report that members of the GOP caucus gave a standing ovation to Majorie Taylor Greene.
-In typical leftist fashion, Spitalnick deliberately omits, that as reported, the standing ovation by some members of the caucus came for embracing the QAnon conspiracy theory and some of her other controversial remarks.
+In typical leftist fashion, Spitalnick deliberately omits, that as reported, the standing ovation by some members of the caucus came after Greene apologized for embracing the QAnon conspiracy theory and some of her other controversial remarks.